edamiee/Getting_Clean_Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-<li> You should create one R script called run_analysis.R that does the following.
+1. You should create one R script called run_analysis.R that does the following.
-<li>Merges the training and the test sets to create one data set.
+2.Merges the training and the test sets to create one data set.
-<li>Extracts only the measurements on the mean and standard deviation for each measurement.
+3.Extracts only the measurements on the mean and standard deviation for each measurement.
-<li>Uses descriptive activity names to name the activities in the data set
-<li>Appropriately labels the data set with descriptive variable names.
+4.Uses descriptive activity names to name the activities in the data set 5.Appropriately labels the data set with descriptive variable names.
-<li>From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.